e10v/tea-tasting/README.md

 ### Custom metrics

-To create a custom metric define a new class with `MetricBase` as a parent.
+To create a custom metric, define a new class inheriting from `MetricBase`.
 The class should define least two methods: `__init__` and `analyze`.
-Method `analyze` should accepts the following parameters:
+The `analyze` method should accepts the following parameters:

 - `contr_data`: A Polars dataframe with control data.
 - `treat_data`: A Polars dataframe with treatment data.
 - `contr_variant`: Control variant ID.
 - `treat_variant`: Treatment variant ID.

 Method `analyze` should return a `NamedTuple` with results.
 Make sure to use the same field names as other classes.
 For example, `pvalue`, not `p_value`.
-Field names starting with `_` are not copied to experiment result.
+Field names starting with `_` are not included in the experiment results.

 Example: